-The Ministry of Transport and Communications is making efforts to increase the modal share of bicycle and pedestrian traffic, particularly in urban regions.
-The street network in towns and cities, the walking and cycling routes and, in the Helsinki metropolitan Area, rail traffic should be planned so that they enable a safe environment for pedestrian and bicycle traffic.
+The Ministry of Transport and Communications is making efforts to increase the modal share of pedestrian and bicycle traffic, particularly in urban regions.
+The street network in towns and cities, the walking and cycling routes and, in the Helsinki Metropolitan Area, rail traffic should be planned so that they enable a safe environment for pedestrian and bicycle traffic.

 The Government Programme encourages the authorities to take determined efforts to develop cycle and pedestrian routes and promote measures which increase non-motorised traffic.

-A Strategy for Walking and Cycling, together with the associated
+A Strategy for Walking and Cycling and the associated

-to increase the share of journeys made on foot or by bicycle by 20
+to increase the share of journeys made by foot or by bicycle by 20

 per cent, or 300 million trips.
 A corresponding decrease should

 take place in short passenger car trips.
 The implementation of

 these policy lines requires that different kinds of organisations

 and various levels of administration are committed to the project

 and engage in close cooperation.